 Submitting to Bing Your Site via the Bing Webmaster Tools Interface

-Here are the steps to follow after you have cleaned your site:
+Here are the steps to follow after your site has been cleaned:

 They have their own webmaster tools account, separate from Google and the others.
 This is the link to their service: http://www.bing.com/toolbox/webmaster/ .
 You will need to have a Windows LiveID, but don’t worry you can create a new one for your site.